zachmurn/mit-pacmen-exercise/README.md

 ## PacMen exercise for MIT MERN Bootcamp

 Allows a user to generate an infinite number of "PacMen" that bounce around the screen, using the browser window's coordinate system to simulate positions and velocities.

+## How to Run

+1. Download / clone the repo
+2. Open the "index.html" file in a browser.
+3. Use the "Add PacMan" button to add PacMan images.
+4. Use the "Start Game" button to activate PacMan movement.
+"Start Game" can be pressed over and over again to increase velocity.
+5. Refresh the window to start over.